Ethical Elephant Jungle Sanctuary Phuket

 Activities and Price of the elephant sanctuary in Phuket

-This half day elephant package allows guest to spend some quality time with the elephants, feeding them sugar cane and bananas and relaxing in the mud spa before cooling off in the waterfall pools.
+This half-day elephant package allows guest to spend some quality time with the elephants, feeding them sugar cane and bananas and relaxing in the mud spa before cooling off in the waterfall pools.
 You will also learn about their history within Thai culture and gain an insight into their behaviour.
-You will also get to enjoy a Thai buffet style lunch or dinner before heading back to your accommodation.
+You will also get to enjoy a Thai buffet-style lunch or dinner before heading back to your accommodation.
+This is one of the best things to do in Phuket whilst you’re here.

 Pick up time for the morning session is approximately 7am and you will arrive back at your hotel for 12pm, so perfect for those who are limited on time.
 Pick up in the morning session is approximately 11am and you will arrive back to your accommodation for 17pm.